TERRAFORM VS PULUMI VS AWS CDK: 2026 BENCHMARKS & SPEED COMPARISON

 The 2026 Migration Playbook

-If you already have infrastructure, I recommend a phased approach to avoid outages:
+If you already have infrastructure in production, a phased migration approach minimizes outage risk:

 Phase 1: Parallel Operations (Weeks 1-2)